2 hurt, 7 arrested in Block Island Ferry fight - NewsBreak

 “As per our protocols when anticipating a heavy volume of holiday travel, added security measures were put in place with the assistance of state and local police,” the statement continued.
 “We thank them and are continuing to work cooperatively with law enforcement to investigate the incident in order to assure safe passage for all our valued customers.”

-Be the First to Know: Get the 12 News App to receive breaking news alerts on your phone or tablet »Copyright 2022 Nexstar Media Inc. All rights reserved.
+State police said the incident remains under investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.